eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> A

-- **A couple of** is a casual way of saying two or a small number of.
+- **a couple of**: is a casual way of saying two or a small number of.
 It's often used in conversation to indicate a small quantity of something.

 - **access card**: refers to a card that gives the holder permission to enter or access a specific place.

-- **Access control** refers to the practice of restricting and managing entry to a place or resource.
+- **access control**: refers to the practice of restricting and managing entry to a place or resource.
 For instance, ``Access control systems are used to secure the building``.

-- **action figure** is a small toy that looks like a character from a movie, comic book, or video game.
+- **action figure**: is a small toy that looks like a character from a movie, comic book, or video game.
 People often collect them because they like the characters or stories.
 For example, if you say,`` My brother got a new action figure for his birthday``, it means he received a toy that represents a character he probably likes.

-- **actually** is used when you want to tell the real fact about something, especially if it's different from what someone thought or said.
+- **actually**: is used when you want to tell the real fact about something, especially if it's different from what someone thought or said.
 It's like saying, No, this is how it really is.
 You use actually to make your point stronger or to correct what someone else said.

-- **after that** is used to indicate the next action following a previous one.
+- **after that**: is used to indicate the next action following a previous one.
 It helps in understanding the order in which things are done. `I check my emails, and after that, I attend a meeting`, means that attending the meeting is the next activity you do following the checking of emails.

-- **agenda** is a list of topics to be discussed or things to be done at a meeting.
+- **agenda**: is a list of topics to be discussed or things to be done at a meeting.
 Having an agenda helps to organize the meeting and make sure important points are covered.

 - **alert**: describes being fully aware and paying attention.

-- **All of you** is a phrase used to include every person in a group.
+- **all of you**: is a phrase used to include every person in a group.
 For example, `I want to thank all of you for coming` means thanking every person who came.

-- **any** is used to indicate no matter which one, no matter when, or no matter what.
+- **any**: is used to indicate no matter which one, no matter when, or no matter what.
 For example, `You can ask me any question means you can ask all kinds of questions`.

-- **app** is short for application, a type of software designed to perform a specific task. **mobile apps** are applications specifically created to run on mobile devices.
+- **app**: is short for application, a type of software designed to perform a specific task. **mobile apps** are applications specifically created to run on mobile devices.
 These apps can do many things, like help you shop, learn a new language, or play games.

-- **Approach**: is a way of dealing with something.
-For example:

-`Her approach to solving the problem was very effective.` -> Here, approach refers to the method she used to solve the problem.
+- **approach**: is a way of dealing with something.
+For example: `Her approach to solving the problem was very effective.` -> Here, approach refers to the method she used to solve the problem.

-- **are you interested?** is a way of asking someone if they want to know more or participate in something.
+- **are you interested?**: is a way of asking someone if they want to know more or participate in something.

-- **Are you kidding?** is used to express disbelief, surprise, or sometimes to confirm if someone is joking.
+- **are you kidding?**: is used to express disbelief, surprise, or sometimes to confirm if someone is joking.
-If your friend tells you they saw a dog riding a skateboard down the street, you might be surprised and say Are you kidding? to ask if they're really serious or just joking.
+If your friend tells you they saw a dog riding a skateboard down the street, you might be surprised and say `Are you kidding?` to ask if they're really serious or just joking.

-- **assign** means to give tasks to other people.
+- **assign**: means to give tasks to other people.

 - **As well**: is a phrase used to add something to what has just been said, similar to also or too.
 It's often used to include something or someone else in an action or statement.
 For example: ``I'll have coffee and a muffin as well``. (not only coffee, but also a muffin).

 - **As we speak**: means that something is happening at this very moment, while the conversation is taking place.
-For example:

-`The update is being deployed as we speak.` -> The update is being rolled out at this very moment.
+For example: `The update is being deployed as we speak.` -> The update is being rolled out at this very moment.

 - **at all times** means always or continuously, indicating something that happens without interruption.
 For instance, ``Security guards must be alert at all times``.

 - **at least** is used when you want to say the smallest amount or number of something is okay or enough.
 It's like saying "no less than this amount".
 For example, if you say, ``I study English for at least 30 minutes every day``, it means you spend 30 minutes or more studying English daily, but never less than 30 minutes.

 - **attempts**: refers to efforts or tries to do something.
-For example:

-`He made several attempts to unlock the door.` -> He tried multiple times to unlock the door.
+For example: `He made several attempts to unlock the door.` -> He tried multiple times to unlock the door.

 - **attend** means to be present at an event or place.
 It's often used regarding schools, colleges, meetings, or events.
 It implies regular participation or presence at a specific place or event.

-- **Attendance**: refers to the act of being present at a place, such as a meeting, class, or event.
-For example:

-`Attendance at the meeting was high.` -> This means many people were present at the meeting.
+- **attendance**: refers to the act of being present at a place, such as a meeting, class, or event.
+For example: `Attendance at the meeting was high.` -> This means many people were present at the meeting.

 - **attentive**: means paying careful attention or listening carefully.